Henry Hudson Parkway Exit 22

 Exit 22 on the Northbound Henry Hudson Parkway -- Bronx NY

-The yellow arrow signs are hit regularly by cars that overshoot the short exit ramp and accidentally cross the divider.
-Notice the skid marks on the curb and one sign lying down on the ground.
+The yellow arrow signs are hit regularly by cars that overshoot the short exit ramp.
+Notice the tire marks on the curb.
+The center sign is lying down on the ground.

 Driveby 8 July 2007.
 Click here to see the movie, a 658kB .wmv file.
 In this clip only the left sign is standing.
 The other two are down.